SURFscz/SRAMsync/README.md

   <status details>
 ```

-As can be noticed from the above, three major blocks can be identified:
+As can be noticed from the above, five parts can be identified:

+1. `service:` Define the service name
+2. `secrets:` Configuration details concerning secrets
-1. `sram:` Connection details for SRAM
+3. `sram:` Connection details for SRAM
-2. `sync:` What and how to synchronize
+4. `sync:` What and how to synchronize
-3. `status:` How to keep track of the current state of the synchronization process
+5. `status:` How to keep track of the current state of the synchronization process

-Next to these blocks, there is the `service` key which is for specifying the
-name of the service for which the configuration is created.
-The `secrets` part
-is optional.
-However, if omitted, one does need to put any passwords in the
+The `secrets` part is optional.
+However, if omitted, one does need to put any
-configuration file itself.
-The exception to this is for the passwd of SRAM
+passwords in the configuration file itself.
+The exception to this is for the
-LDAP.
-In case this, one could use the environment variable `SRAM_LDAP_PASSWD`.
+passwd of SRAM LDAP.
+In case this, one could use the environment variable
-Note however that for any other password in the configuration file the use of
+`SRAM_LDAP_PASSWD`.
+Note however that for any other passwords in the
-environment variables in unavailable.
-For those cases, either use the `secrets`
+configuration file the use of environment variables in unavailable.
+For those
-file, or put passwords in plain text into the configuration file.
+cases, either use the `secrets` file, or put passwords in plain text into the
+configuration file.

+### Multiple configurations

+If a service provide supports multiple services and each service needs to be
+synchronized, it is possible to put all those configuration files into a single
+directory and instead of calling `sync-with-sram` with a single configuration
+file, use the directory instead. `sync-with-sram` will loop over all `*.yml`
+and `*.yaml` files in that directory and consider them to be configuration
+files.

 ### SRAM connection details